 Many times clients have asked us to change fonts, change colour shades, change layouts, even highlight lines.

 Small adjustments get deemed important.
 After discussion they become more and more important as people entrench themselves in a position.
 It allows people to think they have made some impact on a project.
-We had some devious techniques to handle this.
+We had some devious techniques to handle these small comments..

 It is hard for anyone to step back and think objectively at how minor their own comments might be.
-We get embroiled in the social conflict and the protection of egos.
+We get fixated and then we get embroiled in the social conflict and the protection of egos.
 Humility is hard to come by.
+Humans are conditioned to notice small differences.

 Advertising agencies tend to roll over on these minor requests because it isn’t worth the fight – to give a little to gain something.
 The client has bought a dog and decided to bark themselves.
 The clients want to show they are in charge and this is one way of expressing it.
 It is also a way for the client to feel they are, in some small way, a creative force.
 Few have the humility to know they don’t have much creativity.